Best Asset Protection Examples Offshore Strategy

 At least justice is done, he’s finally in jail.
 ERISA plans work.
 Do IRAs work?
 That’s something you can’t ever be sure about.

 There are tricks to turn IRAs into ERISAs.
-There are tricks to get money out of IRAs and protect it.
+There are tricks to get money out of IRAs and protect them.
 Any Asset protection trust is infinitely better than most IRAs, but IRAs are still pretty darn good.

 If somebody can prove that you never will need the money, then a creditor can get it.
-It’s pretty hard to prove that so you sometimes just the take the risk with IRAs.
+It’s pretty hard to prove that so you sometimes just take the risk with IRAs.
 Insurance is great.
 Life insurance is usually asset protected.
 Spencer provisions and trust, the reason why I’m in business.

 The reason why people pay me to do asset protection is because of that one set of rules.
 You can’t do a self-settled asset protection trust in the United States.
 If you put together a trust for yourself and try to rely upon a spendthrift clause, is it effective?

 If you put a spendthrift clause in a trust you do for somebody else like a child, say your child is a son, say his name is Bill.
-You say, here’s a $100,000 for Bill and I want Bill’s creditors not be able to get this money as long as it’s in the trust.
+You say, here’s a $100,000 for Bill and I want Bill’s creditors not to be able to get this money as long as it’s in the trust.

 Believe me, that will work.
 That works.
 Bill’s creditors cannot get to that money, but Bill didn’t settle the trust, you did.
 You can’t do it for yourself.
 That’s the only reason I even make a living.

 Don’t forget to put spendthrift clauses in every single trust you ever do.
 Don’t forget tenancy by the entirety.
-Thirteen States have that.
+Thirteen states have that.

 That’s a good way to protect your home in many States.
-In a lot of those States, creditors can’t take your assets that are held in tenancy by the entirety away until both the husband and wife is dead.
+In a lot of those States, creditors can’t take your assets that are held in tenancy by the entirety away until both the husband and wife are dead.
 It’s kind of a nice thing.